Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- Callaway's 698 receiving yards (43.6 per game) lead the Saints.
-He has 46 receptions on 83 targets with six touchdowns.
+- This season Callaway has 46 catches on 83 targets, with a team-high 698 receiving yards (43.6 per game) and six touchdowns.

-- So far this season, 17.3% of the 480 passes thrown by his team have gone Callaway's way.

-- Callaway has seen the ball thrown his way eight times in the red zone this season, 13.3% of his team's 60 red zone pass attempts.
+- Callaway (eight red zone targets) has been the recipient of 13.3% of his team's 60 red zone pass attempts.

-- The Saints have thrown the ball in 50.8% of their plays from scrimmage this year while staying on the ground 49.2% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Saints, who rank 19th in the NFL in points scored, have dropped back to pass 50.8% of the time while running the football 49.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Falcons.